 There are no “off the shelf” (interface fixture) solutions for motorsport connectors, so these have to be made.”
 “Each board is a breakout of 64 test points.
 Boards are modular so you can mix and match to fit the loom you’re testing.

-For more information on how a CableEye cable test system can help you in testing your motorsport harnesses simply click the button below and drop us a line.
+For more information on how a CableEye cable test system can help you in testing your motorsport harnesses simply fill in the form below and drop us a line.